firozkhan18/technologies-notes/architecture-diagram.md

     P --> R[Shipping Provider API]
 ```

+The abopve diagram represents a **Spring Boot Cloud Microservices Architecture** with several key components integrated, such as:

+1. **API Gateway**: Acts as the entry point for all client requests.
+2. **Eureka Discovery Service**: Provides service discovery for microservices.
+3. **Configuration Server**: Manages application configuration in a centralized way.
+4. **Multiple Microservices**: Each service is focused on a specific domain, e.g., Authentication, Customer Management, Sales, Inventory, etc.
+5. **Event-Driven Communication via Kafka**: Kafka is used for asynchronous communication between microservices through events.
+6. **Security with OAuth2 / JWT**: Security for API calls and services via token-based authentication.
+7. **Redis for Caching**: Optimizes performance for frequently accessed data.
+8. **CI/CD Pipeline**: Automates build and deployment using Jenkins, Docker, and Kubernetes.
+9. **Databases**: Each microservice interacts with its respective database.
+10. **Observability**: Includes monitoring tools like Prometheus, Grafana, ELK stack, and Jaeger for logging, metrics, and distributed tracing.

 ### Key Points Addressed:

 1. **Memory and Service Instance Management**: Kubernetes is used for service instance scaling, and memory management is handled at the Kubernetes level through resource limits.